citp/privacy-policy-historical/p/pj/pjt/pjtv.com.md

-> *The following text is extracted and transformed from the pjtv.com privacy policy that was archived on 2017-06-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170630191033id_/https%3A//pjmedia.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pjtv.com privacy policy that was archived on 2017-12-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171228001103id_/https%3A//pjmedia.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | PJ Media

+12-22-2017 09:40:32 AM -0800

+06-07-2017 12:17:49 PM -0700

+05-09-2017 03:25:43 PM -0700

+04-26-2017 09:52:11 AM -0700

+It looks like you've previously blocked notifications.
+If you'd like to receive them, please update your browser permissions.

+Desktop Notifications are   |

+Get instant alerts on your desktop.

+Turn on desktop notifications?

 [](https://web.archive.org/)